digital-asset/daml/daml-lf/spec/value.rst

 *since version 7*

-A map where keys are values are homogeneous.
+A map where keys and values are homogeneous.

 In this version, these fields are included:

 * repeated `message GenMap.Entry`_ entries

 The ``keys`` and the ``value`` fields of every member of ``entries`` must conform to the same types.
-Entries occur in assertion order, if two ore more entries have the same keys, the last one override the formers.
+Entries occur in insertion order.
+If two ore more entries have the same keys, the last one override the former entries.